-If you are building a house, hire a builder and if you are going to court hire a litigator!
+If you are building a house, use a good builder.
+If you are going to court, use a good litigator!

 Neil is a director at Griffin Law, and is also the head of Griffin Law's litigation and dispute resolution team.
 He has over twenty years’ experience in dispute resolution.